Sriram Krishnan: Service

+As the leader of the United States' policy team regarding artificial intelligence, Krishnan plays "a significant role in shaping the administration’s approach to AI and driving measures to advance federal adoption of AI."
+The role calls for removing barriers to AI adoption within the government, driving vendors toward solutions suitable for federal needs, designing sensible regulation of private-sector AI, and conducting "AI diplomacy".
+He has stated a policy goal of "reinvigorating US dominance in emerging technologies," including AI.
+He also represents the United States' interests in AI abroad, such as at the Paris AI Summit.
+He is one of the authors of the American "AI Action Plan" released in July, 2025, which he contends is necessary to win the "existential race with China" for AI supremacy.

 Later in 2025, at the POLITICO AI & Tech Summit, Krishnan called national AI development "an existential race with China."
 He suggested that private companies are best positioned to create new models, quipping "let them cook."
 He further suggested that state-by-state regulation of AI technologies may hinder national AI competitiveness.
 Also in 2025, at the Axios AI+ Summit, Krishnan stated that the United States and China are in a race for AI supremacy, in which the winner will be judged by market share.
 Winning the race is a "business strategy" to Krishnan.

-The Aarthi and Sriram Show and other media
+Recognition

+Krishnan was named in the 2025 Time Person of the Year article as an "AI Architect".

+Departure

+He stepped down from his White House role effective June 30, 2026.
+Following his resignation, he described the administration's reluctance to over-regulate AI by stating that that under Trump "there will not be an FDA for AI" and that "this administration, [the] president, from day one has been against burdensome, onerous, bureaucratic red tape."

+Media

 In early 2021, Krishnan and his wife, Aarthi Ramamurthy, launched a Clubhouse talk show that "focuses on organic conversations on anything from startups to venture capitalism and cryptocurrencies."
 An early appearance by Elon Musk on the Good Time Show was described as the first show that "broke Clubhouse" by rapidly exceeding the limit of 5,000 simultaneous users.
 The desire to interact with a larger community led to a variety of later innovations to allow streaming and replaying of Clubhouse chats.
 On that episode, Elon Musk grilled Robinhood CEO Vlad Tenev regarding the GameStop trading controversy.
 As of December 2021, the show had over 187,000 subscribers, plus 735,000 subscribers between Krishnan and Ramamurthy's personal Clubhouse accounts.
 Other guests have included Facebook CEO Mark Zuckerberg, Diane von Fürstenberg, Tony Hawk, MrBeast, and A.R.
 Rahman.

 In 2022, the Good Time Show moved to YouTube.
 It then evolved to a podcasting format under the name The Aarthi and Sriram Show, with both audio and video content.
 The Hollywood Reporter reported that the podcast had received more than 1 million downloads by early 2023.